LyonDataViz/teaching/lyon1-m2/2020/gallery/13-desc-en.md

-## Impacte de la COVID-19 sur les les émissions de CO2
+## Impact of VIDOC-19 on CO2 emissions

 The production of greenhouse gas emissions has continued to accompany the technological growth of humanity.
 Our growing